IndexDuo/returns-job-aids/README.md

 7/13: time zone

 7/25: adding a task list to readme. completed task "pass save button state as props"

+----2025----
+6/19: costco actually adopted my idea as of 6/17/25 per my friend.
+I presented and proposed this prototype to management before I resigned from my position.
+This repo's visability will be updated to public now.

 # Getting Started with Create React App